openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_ovs.rst

       the Open vSwitch tunnel bridge ``br-tun``.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` wraps the packet in a VXLAN
-      or GRE tunnel and adds a tag to identify tenant network 1.
+      or GRE tunnel and adds a tag to identify project network 1.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` forwards the packet to the
       compute node via the tunnel interface.

-The following steps involve compute node 1.
+The following steps involve compute node 1:

 #.
-For VLAN tenant networks:
+For VLAN project networks:

    #.
 The VLAN interface forwards the packet to the Open vSwitch VLAN
       bridge ``br-vlan``.